-We may see some firms call for capital from Partners, but they should be careful not to do this too soon, for fear of the message that is sent to the market and their client base.
+We may see some firms call for capital from Partners.
+But they should be careful not to do this too soon, for fear of the message that reaches the market and their client base.

-Our indicators say that roles will continue to be created in firms that have clients in sectors that will grow throughout the crisis (tech, fin-tech for sure).
+Our indicators say that roles will continue to be created in firms that have clients in sectors that will grow throughout the crisis.

 We will see some firms hire to diversify their revenue streams and practice areas.

-And news headlines, shared social media messages and the virus will continue to spook people, but it will become something we will all learn to live with and deal with.
-Life will be a little sad for a while and we will all continue to be personally affected, but it will pass and we will heal, and then we will prosper.
+And news headlines, shared social media messages, and the virus will continue to spook people.
+But it will become something we will all learn to live with and deal with.
+Life will be a little sad for a while, and we will all continue to affect personally.
+But it will pass, and we will heal, and then we will prosper.